 - Damaged seating or tracks that lead to accidents.

 - Accidents at level crossings.

 No matter the cause of the accident – and as long as it is caused by someone’s misconduct or negligence on the part of the operators or otherwise – you might be able to claim compensation.
-If in doubt, you can contact us for free advice.
+If in doubt about train station injury compensation claims, you can contact us for free advice.

 In situations where you are an employee of the train station (or are contracted to work inside a train station), an accident which leads to an injury will likely involve making a claim against your employer.
-According to the Employers’ Liability (Compulsory Insurance) Act 1969 – and as overseen by the Health and Safety Executive – every employer has to provide a safe working environment for employees.
+According to the Health and Safety at Work etc. Act 1974, and as overseen by the Health and Safety Executive, every employer has to provide a safe working environment for employees.
 When this is not the case, the employee may have a right to claim compensation.

 This means that the employer is expected to provide the right work equipment, the correct health and safety training, and follow several other measures to safeguard workers from injury.
 If there is negligence on the part of the employers or a breach of safety procedures, you can make a train station injury claim as an employee and get compensated.
-If you are an employee, you may wish to seek out legal representation before making a claim.
+If you are an employee, you may wish to seek out legal representation before making any train station accident claims.